-ICO has sanctioned a €325,000 (UK£275,000) GDPR penalty against Doorstep Dispensaree in connection with its ‘cavalier attitude to data protection’.
-This step was taken after it was found that that Burnt Oak Broadway, Edgware located pharmacy positioned 500,000 medical files that included protected personal information in unsecured and unlocked holders, disposal bags and in a cardboard box.
+ICO has sanctioned a €325,000 (£275,000) GDPR penalty against Doorstep Dispensaree in connection with its ‘cavalier attitude to data protection’.
+This step was taken after it was found that Burnt Oak Broadway, Edgware-located pharmacy stored 500,000 medical files that included protected personal information in unsecured and unlocked holders, disposal bags, and in a cardboard box.
 These files were discovered during a Medicines and Healthcare Regulatory Agency (MHRA) investigation that was looking into alleged unlicensed and unregulated storage.

 ICO made public a statement in relation to the breach which said that the files were “not secure and they were not marked as confidential waste”, adding that some “were soaking wet, indicating that they had been stored in this way for some time.
 Given the nature of Doorstep Dispensaree’s business supplying medicines to care homes, it appears likely that a high proportion of the affected data subjects are elderly or otherwise vulnerable.”

-In addition it said that the exact number amount of persons impacted by the breach has yet to be accurately measured, however it is thought that the documents “related to around 78 care homes.”
+In addition, it said that the exact number of persons impacted by the breach has yet to be accurately measured; however, it is thought that the documents “related to around 78 care homes.”
 It stated: “Regardless of the exact number of care homes involved, given the volume of documentation and size of Doorstep Dispensaree’s business, it appears likely that hundreds and possibly even thousands of data subjects have been affected.
 Taking all the above factors into account, the commissioner has decided to impose a penalty in the sum of £275,000.”

 Steve Eckersley, Director of Investigations at the ICO commented: “The careless way Doorstep Dispensaree stored special category data failed to protect it from accidental damage or loss.
 This falls short of what the law expects and it falls short of what people expect.”